-Recfishwest is taking steps to encourage recreational fishers to follow best fishing practices to ensure positive fishing experiences at the Woodman Point ammo jetty.
-The location has become increasingly popular with recreational fishers over the last couple of years.
+Recfishwest is taking steps to encourage recreational fishers to follow best fishing practices to ensure positive fishing experiences at Woodman Point’s Ammo Jetty.
+Continue reading “Fish care a top priority at Ammo Jetty”

 Author: Dr Elizabeth Sinclair, University of Western Australia.

 Healthy seagrass meadows play a big part in making some of the inshore and sheltered water fishing in WA so good, writes Dr Elizabeth Sinclair, University of Western Australia.
 Continue reading “Why we should all look after our seagrasses!”